A Snapshot of Bladder Cancer

 Incidence and Mortality

-While urinary bladder cancer incidence rates are much higher in whites than in African Americans, mortality rates are only slightly higher, due in large part to the later stage at diagnosis among African Americans.
+Although urinary bladder cancer incidence rates are much higher in whites than in African Americans, mortality rates are only slightly higher, due in large part to the later stage at diagnosis among African Americans.
 Incidence and mortality rates for Hispanics, American Indians/Alaska Natives, and Asians/Pacific Islanders are lower than those for whites and African Americans.
 Incidence and mortality rates have changed very little for most racial and ethnic groups over the past 20 years, with the exception of African Americans, for whom mortality has been decreasing.
-Men are about four times more likely than women to be diagnosed with bladder cancer.
-Since 1998, mortality rates have been stable in men and slowly declining in women.
+Overall, men are about four times more likely than women to be diagnosed with bladder cancer.
+Since 2001, mortality rates have been stable in men and slowly declining in women.

 Smoking is the most important risk factor for bladder cancer.
-Other risk factors include exposure to chemicals in the workplace (rubber, paint, hairdressing chemicals), taking certain chemotherapy drugs, and arsenic contamination in drinking water.
-There is no standard or routine screening test for bladder cancer, but two tests, cystoscopy and urine cytology, may be used in patients who have previously had bladder cancer.
+Other risk factors include having a family history of or gene mutations linked to bladder cancer, occupational exposure to certain chemicals used in processing paint, dye, metal and petroleum products, taking certain chemotherapy drugs, drinking well water contaminated with arsenic, taking the Chinese herb Aristolochia fangchi, and chronic urinary tract infections (including those caused by Schistosoma haematobium).
+Although there is no standard or routine screening test for bladder cancer, cystoscopy (a procedure used to see inside the urinary bladder and urethra) and urine cytology (a test to look for abnormal cells in urine) are used in patients who have previously had bladder cancer.
 Standard treatments for bladder cancer are surgery, radiation therapy, chemotherapy, and biological therapy.

 Examples of NCI Activities Relevant to Bladder Cancer

-- The Prostate and Urologic Cancer Research Group conducts and supports clinical trials, biomarker discovery, and technology development for the prevention and early detection of prostate and bladder cancers.
+- The Prostate and Urologic Cancer Research Group is conducting and supporting clinical trials, biomarker discovery, and technology development for the prevention and early detection of prostate and bladder cancers.

-- Investigators participating in the International Consortium of Bladder Cancer coordinate research activities and pool data across ongoing and completed bladder cancer epidemiology studies.
+- Investigators participating in the International Consortium of Bladder Cancer are coordinating research activities and pooling data across ongoing and completed bladder cancer epidemiology studies.

-- One bladder-cancer-specific Specialized Program of Research Excellence (SPORE) is studying the early detection of bladder cancer, new therapeutic strategies, and markers to predict bladder cancer recurrence.
+- A bladder-cancer-specific Specialized Program of Research Excellence (SPORE) is studying the early detection of bladder cancer, new therapeutic strategies, and markers to predict bladder cancer recurrence.

 Selected Advances in Bladder Cancer Research